 - Historic St. Augustine – optional Sunday tour

-The headquarters hotel for guests, programs and tour departures will be the DoubleTree by Hilton, 1201 Riverplace Blvd., Jacksonville, FL 32207, 904-398-8800.
+The headquarters hotel for guests, programs and tour departures will be the DoubleTree by Hilton Jacksonville Riverfront, 1201 Riverplace Blvd., Jacksonville, FL 32207, 1-800-222-TREE(8733).
 The group rate is $123 per night plus tax.
-To qualify for this rate, identify that you are with the Southern Garden History Society.
-The cutoff date for registrations is March 13, 2018.
+To qualify for this rate, identify that you are with the Southern Garden History Society (group code SGH).
+For online reservations, click here.
+Type “SGH” in the group code box online.
+The cutoff date for hotel reservations is March 13, 2018.

 Membership in Southern Garden History Society is required to register for the meeting.
 Members who join at the Sustainer level or above are offered early registration for the Annual Meeting.
 Visit our membership page to join today.

 The Society offers scholarships to attend the annual meeting to bona fide students enrolled in college and university majors relevant to the mission and goals of the society.
+Entry level professionals working in the field of historic horticulture or historic preservation not currently enrolled in a course of study are also encouraged to apply.
 Previous recipients are ineligible except that students may apply for scholarships once while an undergraduate and once while pursuing a graduate degree.
 Up to three scholarships may be awarded per annual meeting.
 The scholarship provides a waiver of registration fees plus $500 to assist with travel and lodging.
-Applications, consisting of a letter from the student stating his/her course of study, interest, and career objectives and a letter of recommendation from the student’s advisor certifying the student is enrolled in a degree granting program, should be sent to Greg Grant, the society’s scholarship chairman at (firstname.lastname@example.org) no later than March 15.
-In return, recipients are asked to write a brief report (up to 1,000 words) on their experience and present it to the society President no later than 30 days following the annual meeting.
+An application and a letter from the applicant stating his/her course of study, interest, and career objectives and a letter of recommendation from the student’s advisor or immediate supervisor certifying the student or professional is enrolled in a degree granting program or employed in stated field, should be sent to Jeff Abt, the society’s scholarship chairman (email@example.com) no later than March 1.
+In return, recipients are asked to write a brief report (up to 1,000 words) on their experience and present it to the scholarship chairman (firstname.lastname@example.org) no later than 30 days following the annual meeting.
+Download the application.

 SGHS Annual Meetings on the Horizon: